corykitchens/mage-hand/README.md

 - Saving throws
 - Allow skills to be selectable from class chooser pane
 - Add all spells
-- Raw stats to bonus slider
+- Raw stats to bonus toggle
-- Desktop view
+- Make more desktop friendly
 - Have multiple providers on one account?
 - Tests
 - Turn vue.js debug off